Vluuks/AndroidPractice/Week5/Lab/README.md

 ### Interfaces - part 2
  <img align="left" src="https://raw.githubusercontent.com/Vluuks/AndroidPractice/labified/Week5/Lab/callback-uml.png" style="padding: 10px"> Imagine you want to show a list of movies obtained from IMDB in a ListView.
 You cannot do that until the network request downloading said list has finished.
 So any code that sets or updates the adapter needs to wait for the request and only fire once the request has completed succesfully and we have our list of data.

 However, we don't want all our functionality to reside in the Activity, but separate in classes with each their own responsibility.
-This meanst that there needs to be a way to invoke a method in the Activity from inside some other class.
+This means that there needs to be a way to invoke a method in the Activity from inside some other class.
 In the example UML image there is an activity, `CategoriesActivity` that uses the helper class `CategoriesRequest` to perform a network request.
 Then, when this is done, depending on whether it was succesful or not, this class performs a callback.
 It invokes either `gotCategories()` (the data was retrieved) or `gotCategoriesError()` (something failed, like the internet stopped working or there was no response from the server).

+➡️ **Exercise 1.1:** *What is the advantage of not performing a network request inside the activity?
+What would happen if we did and just waited for the result?*

 When the callback `gotCategories()` is performed, we can now be sure that the appropriate data is there and continue running code as necessary.
 To do this communication between Activity classes and other classes effectively, we can make use of the `interface` functionality of the Java programming language.